abilandz/PH8124/Lecture_5/Lecture_5.md

 **Example 1:** How do you implement the support for options in your script or function?

-Schematically, for the simplest cases, that can be achieved with the following code snippet:
+Schematically, for the simplest cases, that can be achieved with the following example code snippet:

 ```bash
 Flag=$1